|Armenia, Byzantium, and

 Catholicos of Armenia.
 From this point on the Armenian Church maintained a

-close connection with the Cappadocian Metropolitan and was subject to him
+close connection with the Cappadocian Metropolitan See and was subject to it

 until their ecclesiastical break in subsequent centuries.